smaakage85/shapemaker/README.md

     ├── server/                   # Configuration for a default NGINX web server for the model endpoint.
     ├── .envrc                    # Project-specific environment variables.
     ├── Makefile                  # Command-line functions for project-specific tasks.
     ├── train.py                  # Script for training the model.
-Builds into the training image.
+Builds into training image.
     ├── app.py                    # Application code for the model endpoint.
-Builds into the endpoint image.
+Builds into endpoint image.
     ├── requirements_modelpkg.txt # Python packages required by the model.
     └── requirements_dev.txt      # Other python packages required in development mode.

 ## :abc: Command-line Functions
 All tasks related to interacting with the model project are implemented with command-line functions in `./Makefile`, i.e. functions are invoked with `make [target]`, e.g. `make build_training_image`.

 `make` + <kbd>space</kbd> + <kbd>tab</kbd> + <kbd>tab</kbd> lists all available `make` targets.